pnnl/ExaGO/docs/developer_guidelines.md

 This will format all the C++ source code in the ExaGO source tree.

+There are some instances in which is makes sense to go over 80 characters per line, or to otherwise contradict our clang format configuration.
+If this is the case, add `// clang-format off` before the snippet and `// clang-format on` after.
+For the vast majority of cases, just use the clang-format configuration.

 ### Commit Messages

 #### P011: Commit messages should use the imperative mood.

 [This widely referenced article on commit messages](https://chris.beams.io/posts/git-commit/#imperative) goes into greater detail and describes other best practices that are also recommended.
+The commit message should read like: _If applied, this commit will <commit message>_.
 *Merge request titles should also follow the same conventions.*

 ### Merge Request Conventions